adrians5j/repropose/README.md

 Some of the following sources can be considered as sources of inspiration:

 - https://www.youtube.com/watch?v=wfMtDGfHWpA
-- https://medium.com/humans-create-software/composition-over-inheritance-cb6f88070205 (transcript of above video)
+- https://medium.com/humans-create-software/composition-over-inheritance-cb6f88070205 (transcript of the above video)
 - https://tylermcginnis.com/javascript-inheritance-vs-composition/

 The library is heavily utilized in the [Commodo - composeable models](https://github.com/doitadrian/commodo) library.